syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 ## Restrict editing

-You can restict the editing of the numeric entry using the `IsReadOnly` property.
+You can restict the dynamic editing of the numeric entry using the `IsReadOnly` property.
+But you can change the control text programmatically by using the bindable  [`Value`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_Value) property of the numeric entry.

-When this property is set to true, content of the numeric entry cannot be modified and it is read only.

 ## Visual states